-A student may add a course online through the Last Day to Register.
-The Last Day to Register is prior to the first day of the quarter as specified in the Important Dates document located online at www.wwcc.edu/calendar.
-Students will not be able to register themselves after the Last Day to Register unless the course has continuous enrollment.
+A student may add a course online with a Quarterly Registration Number (QRN) through one day before the quarter starts.
+Refer to the Important Dates document located online at www. wwcc.edu/calendar for specific dates.
+Students will not be able to register themselves after this date unless the course has continuous enrollment.
 Exceptions may apply.
 Please visit with an advisor to determine any exceptions.